Where Do I Start?

 If you wish to practice psychology in Arizona, you must be licensed by the Arizona Board of Psychologist Examiners (Board).
-You must submit an application for licensure to the Board and meet the qualifications determined by Arizona Revised Statutes (A.R.S. or statutes) and the Arizona Administrative Code (A.A.C. or Rules).
+You must submit an application for licensure to the Board and meet the minimum qualifications determined by Arizona Revised Statutes (A.R.S. or Statutes) and the Arizona Administrative Code (A.A.C. or Rules).

 There are three applications (and therefore three pathways to licensure) that are available.
 Board staff cannot tell you what type of application to make.
 You must determine this for yourself.

 - Use the Table of Contents on the Psychologist Applications (Psych Apps) page to go to each type of application.

 - Each application section on the Psychologist Applications page lists the qualifiers for using that application to apply for licensure.

 - Depending on your professional history, you may qualify to apply by Universal Recognition or Credential.
 In short, to apply for licensure by Universal Recognition, you MUST establish residence in Arizona and be able to provide evidence of this.
 If you have not established residence in Arizona, you DO NOT QUALIFY to apply for licensure using the Universal Recognition application.
 If you have a recognized credential (ABPP, CPQ or National Register/HSP) and have been licensed for 5 or more years in another state, use the Credential application.

 - If you do not qualify for either of these pathways to licensure, use the standard application, Psychologist Application for Exam and/or Licensure.